 Art & Design Studies

-An Illustration graduate from the former Glasgow College of Building and Printing (now Glasgow City College), Katie incorporates printmaking, drawing and photo montage in her work.
-As fanatic of found objects, or ‘objay-troovy’ to her, silver-smithing and small sculpture are also part of her creative repertoire and she makes jewellery and home art from lucky finds.
+An Illustration graduate from the former Glasgow College of Building and Printing (now City of Glasgow College), Katie incorporates printmaking, drawing and photo montage in her work.
+As fanatic of found objects, or ‘objay-troovy’ to her, silver-smithing and assemblage are also part of her creative repertoire and she makes jewellery and home art from lucky finds.
 Katie designs from her home studio, which she shares with her partner Bill and their cat Maverick, who some say is the brains of their operation.

 Design for Social Good